Your Wedding Day: The Importance of a First Look or First Touch

 It often frees up more time for portraits before the ceremony.

-Perfect for you if:
+Perfect for You If

 You’re not superstitious, you value intimacy, and you want to share your raw reaction privately.

-🤝 What Is a First Touch?
+What Is a First Touch?

 It preserves the tradition of not seeing each other before the aisle.

-It still gives you a powerful emotional connection moment.
+It still gives you a powerful, emotional connection moment.

 It allows for beautiful voiceovers and audio capture in your wedding film.